bcroke19/MASH-Peformance-Analytics/README.md

 strength_tests = df[df['MemberTestType'] == 'Strength']
 len(strength_tests)
 ```
-Of the reecords, 2,197 were performance tests while 533 were strength tests.
+Of the records, 2,197 were performance tests while 533 were strength tests.
 Due to the larger number of performance test records, I decided to focus analysis on performance tests.

 ### Evaluating Performance Test Metric Columns for Missing Data
 Within each test group type, multiple tests are chosen from depending on athlete health.
 For example, a change of direction test is administered to most athletes, but the specific drill to test change of direction can change depending on their health/sport: some may do a pro-agility sprint while others perform another test.
 After talking with the Director of Sports Performance, not all athletes undergo all test types on testing day, so I created a loop to help me understand which tests seem to be administered the most frequently and would have the smallest amount of missing data to work with.